Cornish Game Hen Recipe with Orange, Rosemary, and Sherry

 This recipe looks super impressive but in reality is quite easy to make.
 Those are my favorite kind of recipes.
 As always, scroll down for the complete and printable recipe card.

-- Once the hens have finished cooking (I like to use an instant read thermometer), remove them from the pan, put them on a platter, and tent them with foil to keep warm.
+Serve.
+Remove the Cornish hens from the pan, put them on a platter, and tent them with foil to keep warm.
 Reduce the juices in the pan over high heat to make a nice sauce.
+Enjoy!

-Try serving Cornish hens with brown butter slow cooker mashed potatoes, zucchini rice casserole (also bakes at 350!), sauteed parsnips with white wine and thyme, or green beans with lemon and feta.
+Try serving Cornish hens with slow cooker mashed potatoes, zucchini rice casserole (also bakes at 350!), sauteed parsnips with white wine and thyme, or green beans with lemon and feta.

 Ingredients